 Are your kids doing backflips off of the couch?
 Climbing the bookshelves?
-Sledding down the stairs?
-There are several spots in Nassau and Suffolk counties that offer obstacle training, where your little ninja can test his or her balance, vaulting, tumbling and more.
-So go ahead and let that daredevil of yours try out these indoor courses while keeping your walls scuff mark-free.
+Mattress sledding down the stairs?
+There are several spots in Nassau and Suffolk counties that offer obstacle training, where your little ninja can test his or her balance, vaulting, tumbling, and more.
+So go ahead and let that daredevil of yours try out one of these classes or courses that will keep your walls scuff mark-free.

-Co-owned and operated by three-time American Ninja Warrior champion, Drew Drechsel, this gym coaches students through similar obstacles as seen on the grueling television show - jumping, speed, climbing, ropes, agility and more.
-Kids between the ages of 5-15 are welcome to join the gym on a membership basis, but they also offer classes for teens and adults.
-At their birthday parties, children ages 6 and older will be challenged to fun obstacle training with professional ninja staff — leaving plenty of time for food and cake!
+Co-owned and operated by three-time American Ninja Warrior champion, Drew Drechsel, this gym coaches students through similar obstacles as seen on the grueling television show, including jumping, speed, climbing, ropes, agility, and more.
+Kids between the ages of 5-15 are welcome to join the gym on a membership basis, but the academy also offers classes for teens and adults.

 Are you looking for the ultimate challenge?
 The drop-in ninja warrior course is packed with obstacles that will test your balance, coordination, strength, and agility.
 You can even push the buzzer to stop the timer when done, Beat the Clock-style.
 Traditional floor-based sports won't cut it here.
 Try Aeroball, which is basketball mixed with volleyball—on a trampoline.